-- Confirmed damage to property - Ownership of property structure (alternative methods) - Must qualify as low or moderate income (below 80% Area Median Family Income) - Must be an eligible single-family structure - Must have occupied the property as a primary residence at the time of the hurricane - To be eligible for reconstruction in place, the property must not be located in a floodway or areas with engineering or extraordinary site conditions which make reconstruction in place not feasible.
+- Confirmed damage to property - Ownership of property structure (alternative methods) - Must qualify as low or moderate income (below 80% Area Median Family Income) at the moment the application was submitted and initially reviewed for eligibility.
+Applicants that were initially determined under the LMI National Objective may be served under the UN National Objective if the UN criteria is satisfied. - Must be an eligible single-family structure - Must have occupied the property as a primary residence at the time of the hurricane - To be eligible for reconstruction in place, the property must not be located in a floodway or areas with engineering or extraordinary site conditions which make reconstruction in place not feasible.
 Applicants located in high-risk areas may be eligible for relocation or rehabilitation. - Construction projects in the floodplain which qualify as substantial improvements, as defined in 24 C.F.R. § 55.2, will not be rehabilitated.
 Eligible applicants with homes in the floodplain which qualify for substantial improvement rehabilitation will be offered elevated reconstruction when reasonable or relocation when elevated reconstruction is not reasonable.
 Reasonableness will be based on the criteria defined in the Program Guidelines. - Note: Homeowners who receive assistance through other programs in the CDBG-DR portfolio are not precluded from assistance through the R3 Program.
 Homeowners meeting eligibility requirements for multiple programs may receive assistance through multiple avenues, deducting assistance for any duplication of benefit.

-&lt;sup>181 Note: These priorities may be operational for certain time periods as designated in the program guidelines.
+181 Note: These priorities may be operational for certain time periods as designated in the program guidelines.